Computing the BWT and LCP array of a Set of Strings in External Memory: The algorithm

 \section{The algorithm}

-In this section we will provide a sketch of our algorithm, Let $X_l$ and $B_l$ ($0 \le l \le k$) be arrays of length $m$ such that $X_l[i]$ is the i-${th}$ smallest $l$-suffix of $S$ and $B_l[i]$ is the symbol preceding $X_l[i]$.
-In particular $X_0$ and $B_0$ list (respectively) the $0$-suffixes and the last characters of the input strings in their order in the set $S$.
+In this section we will provide a sketch of our algorithm.
+Let $k$ be the maximum length of a string in $S$ (excluding \$) and let $X_l$ and $B_l$ ($0 \le l \le k$) be arrays of length at most $m$ such that $X_l[i]$ is the i-${th}$ smallest $l$-suffix among all the $l$-suffixes of the strings of $S$ and $B_l[i]$ is the symbol preceding $X_l[i]$.
+In particular, $X_0$ and $B_0$ list respectively the $0$-suffixes and the last characters of the input strings in their order in the set $S$.
 Observe that $B_l$ is a subsequence of the BWT $B$ of $S$, and it is easy to see that $B$ is an interleave of the $k+1$ arrays $B_0, B_1, \ldots, B_k$, since the ordering of symbols in $B_{l}$ ($0 \leq l \leq k$) is preserved in $B$.

+Similarly, the lexicographic ordering $X$ of all suffixes of $S$ is an interleave of the arrays $X_0, X_1, \ldots, X_k$.
+Let $I_B$ be the encoding of the interleave of arrays $B_0, B_1, \ldots, B_k$ giving the BWT $B$, and let $I_X$ be the encoding of the interleave of arrays $X_0, X_1, \ldots, X_k$ giving $X$.
+Then it is possible to show that $I_B = I_X$.
+Now, given $I_B$ it is immediate to reconstruct $B$ by using Algorithm~\ref{alg:interleave-encoding}.